linkevinlin1/Insight_DE_smart_grid/README.md

 [Link](https://docs.google.com/presentation/d/1HAyDNhsujJUZnfdGOLu7pXEk-ypAYC32fLp_hgiTJZE/edit?usp=sharing)

 # Data pipeline
 The pipeline was designed to seperate fine-grain analysis (Spark) from coarse-grain analysis.
 The latter was possible with only a python script because of the roll-up on ingestion and powerful queries powered by Druid.
-The current setup can at least handle 100k msg/s with 10k appliances. \
+The current setup can at least handle 100k msg/s with 10k appliances.
+This mesage velocity is on the level of a single power distribution station. \
 ![pipeline](https://i.imgur.com/XnhVnkw.png)

 # Repository Structure